P-wig/pp-is23423/project/README.md

 Expected to deliver:

 * Your CI is up and running (although you do not need to have Smalltalk in the CI)
-* Your Smalltalk client is complete
+* Your Smalltalk client is complete ---DO THIS STILL!!!

 Do not include unnecessary binaries into your repository.